-All other expenses must be claimed in accordance with the below iv) Expenses Form v) Credit Cards
+All other expenses must be claimed in accordance with the below.

+iv) Expenses Form

-When seeking reimbursement for work related expenses you are required to complete an expense form, and submit this to management for approval along with a copy of invoices/receipts.
+When seeking reimbursement for work related expenses you are required to complete an expense form and submit this to management for approval along with a copy of invoices/receipts.